 58. Kantar

-Kantar is the parent company of some of the leading research, data and insight companies worldwide.
+Kantar is the parent company of some of the leading research, data, and insight companies worldwide.
 These companies provide a complete overview of customers across the world.
-They cover a wide range of technologies and techniques including purchase and media and forecasting long-term trends.
+They cover various technologies and techniques including purchasing, media, and forecasting long-term trends.

 60. FounderSuite

-This is a dynamic and simple to use tool for any organization.
-FounderSuite allows you to straighten out your vision for a new brand or business.
-Furthermore, this tool offers you a curated set of spreadsheets designed to help start-ups get off the ground easily.
+This is one of the most dynamic and simple-to-use PR tools for any organization.
+FounderSuite allows you to straighten your vision for a new brand or business.
+Furthermore, this tool offers a curated set of spreadsheets to help start-ups get off the ground easily.

 61. Prowly

 Prowly is used to streamline a company’s brand communication strategy.
-This tool helps you to manage contacts, pitch to reporters and craft captivating stories.
+This tool helps manage contacts, pitch to reporters, and craft captivating stories.
 If you’re a content creator, then this tool will prove helpful in your everyday work.

 62. Logogenie

 Logogenie is a great online logo design tool for small and medium businesses.
-Its creative tools allow you to create your own logo in minutes using stylish logo templates.
-Start creating your own branding for a fraction of the time and price with Logogenie today!
+Its creative tools allow you to create your logo in minutes using stylish templates.
+Start your branding for a fraction of the time and price with Logogenie today!

 63. Mentionlytics

-This is an AI-powered social media analytics tool that has developed intuitive and efficient features for media monitoring across the internet, reputation management, and influencer relations.
+This AI-powered social media analytics tool has developed intuitive and efficient features for media monitoring across the internet, reputation management, and influencer relations.
 With customized insights, sentiment analysis, and benchmarking capabilities, Mentionlytics offers everything a modern PR professional could need for social listening.

 64. FollowUpThen

-This is a simple and flexible email address tool that lets you create reminders and keep track of email conversations.
+This simple and flexible email address tool lets you create reminders and keep track of email conversations.

 Pricing: Free package.
-Paid plans start at $2/month
+Paid plans start at $4/month

 The Body Coach’s secret to “Achieving Media Ubiquity and Raising Sales.”

-This platform enables you to scour the online world for creative photos and narrow your search by Google images, Pixabay, etc. It gives priority to images others have used which increases your chances of finding a good image for your post.
+This platform enables you to scour the online world for creative photos and narrow your search by Google images, Pixabay, etc. It prioritizes images others have used to increase your chances of finding a good image for your post.

 Pricing: Start at $5 per month